Are you entangled in difficult

 If one parent was depressed, and the other

-a child may attempt to show loyalty to both parents by sequentially
+a child may try to show loyalty to both parents by sequentially

 expressing depressed and motivated personalities.

 We help people manage their moods.